Coronavirus (covid-19) update - March 2021

-With England in a national lockdown, the Government advice is to stay at home.
+While England remains in a national lockdown, the advice is to stay at home as much as possible.

 Full information on what you can and cannot do can be found on the government website.

 Please check our Facebook page for any further updates before you decide to visit.

 Thank you for your co-operation and stay safe.

 If you are a regular visitor to Leicestershire County Council Country Parks you could save money with a car park Season Ticket, which is valid for all our parks.
 For just £60 (plus £10 deposit) you could save money and eliminate the hassle of searching for change every visit.
 For more information and an application form, please visit www.leicestershire.gov.uk/country-park-car-parking-season-ticket , email or contact our helpdesk on 0116 3055000.